Manufacturing, Bottlenecks, DNA to product

 Good ideas are not lacking, but getting things done is cumbersome.
 To explore and ensure effective

-discussion on the subject, this symposium will focus on:
+discussion on the subject, this symposium focused on:

 Getting all sides of the story: a pragmatic view